 - Interpreting and evaluating the enforcement of prenuptial agreements;

 - Analyzing and accounting for misappropriated and/or concealed marital assets and other forms of financial misconduct;

 - Briefing and arguing matters in Ohio appellate courts;

-- Handling post-decree matters, such as the enforcement of court orders, non-disclosed assets, child support and spousal support modification, and child custody and visitation modification, including cases transferred from other states and jurisdictions; and
+- Handling post-decree matters, such as the enforcement of court orders, non-disclosed assets, child support and spousal support modification, and child custody and visitation modification, including cases transferred from other states and jurisdictions (UCCJEA); and

 - In the unfortunate event of domestic violence, advocating on behalf of both petitioners and respondents to obtain or defend civil protection orders.